Distributions as Actions: A Unified Framework for Diverse Action Spaces: Experiments

 \subsection{Effectiveness of interpolated critic learning}

-We investigate the impact of using ICL, from \cref{eq:q_loss_or_gradient_transformed_linear}.
-We compare DPAC and DPAC w/o ICL, an ablated version that uses the standard critic update (\cref{eq:q_loss_or_gradient_transformed}).
-In \cref{fig:results_continuous_discrete_control_wo_icl}, we can see that DPAC w/o ICL is generally worse than DPAC for both continuous and discrete control.
+We compare DA-AC and DA-AC w/o ICL, an ablated version that uses the standard critic update (\cref{eq:q_loss_or_gradient_transformed}).
+As shown in \cref{fig:results_continuous_discrete_control_wo_icl}, DA-AC w/o ICL generally underperforms DA-AC across settings; the paired $t$-test in \Cref{sec:app_paired_t_test} similarly indicates a statistically significant positive mean improvement.

-To provide further insights into why we see this difference, we move to a bandit setting where visualization and analysis are intuitive.
-In addition to DPAC and DPAC w/o ICL, we also include AC-LR and AC-RP as a reference, as they should be quite effective in these settings because of a much simpler critic function.
-Note that our goal is not to show that DPAC can outperform other baselines in these toy settings, but rather to illustrate how ICL substantially improves critic learning in DPAC.
-We also include PG-LR, PG-RP, and DPPG, variants of AC-LR, AC-RP, and DPAC that have access to their corresponding true value functions to remove the confounding factor of learning the critic.
+To provide further insights into the differences, we move to a bandit setting where visualization and analysis are intuitive.
 We use the same bandit environments from \cref{fig:reward_function_and_contour}, and run each algorithm for $2000$ steps and $50$ seeds.
-See \cref{sec:app_po_bandits} for hyperparameters and other details.
+See \cref{sec:app_po_bandits} for hyperparameters and details.

-As shown in \cref{fig:results_bandits}, DPPG exhibits slightly faster convergence than PG-LR and PG-RP---albeit marginal---highlighting the advantage of using a lower-variance estimator when no bias is present.
-However, when the critic must be learned, DPAC w/o ICL performs significantly worse than both AC-LR and AC-RP, achieving highly suboptimal returns even by the end of training.
-This reflects the difficulty of learning an effective critic using the standard update, as discussed in \cref{sec:bias_variance}.
-In contrast, although DPAC initially learns more slowly than AC-LR and AC-RP, it substantially outperforms DPAC w/o ICL and eventually matches the performance of AC-LR and AC-RP in the later stages of training.

-To assess the impact of ICL on critic quality, we visualize the learned critics from a representative training run of DPAC and DPAC w/o ICL in \cref{fig:learned_critic_visualization}.
-In both discrete and continuous action settings, DPAC yields a significantly improved critic landscape early in training.
+\cref{fig:results_bandits} in the appendix shows the superiority of DA-AC over DA-AC w/o ICL, as well as the bias-variance trade-off incurred by different gradient estimators.
+To assess the impact of ICL on critic quality, we visualize the learned critics from a representative training run of DA-AC and DA-AC w/o ICL in \cref{fig:learned_critic_visualization}.
+In both discrete and continuous action settings, DA-AC yields a significantly improved critic landscape early in training.